Shop by Category

 And if you’re a carb craver, consider adding enough healthy carbs to your diet to make you feel satisfied, such as whole grains, fruit, etc. Also make sure to stay hydrated, such as by drinking a large glass of water between meals.

 Research has generally shown that a diet high in protein usually helps to manage hunger better than low-protein diets.
-Try to include a protein source with each meal that provides at least 15 grams of protein, such as a serving of yogurt, eggs, meat, fish or protein powder.
+Try to include a high-protein food with each meal that provides at least 15 grams of protein, such as a serving of yogurt, eggs, meat, fish or protein powder.

-Try experimenting with healthier swaps in place of your favorite indulges, for example by making lower sugar baked goods, healthy smoothies instead of ice cream, baked french fries, etc. This can often be enough to satisfy an urge and still keep your diet on track.
+Try experimenting with healthier swaps in place of your favorite indulges, for example by making lower sugar baked goods, healthy smoothies instead of ice cream, baked sweet potato fries, etc. This can often be enough to satisfy an urge and still keep your diet on track.

 A journal can help you identify patterns when it comes to your cravings, such as times of day you feel most hungry, the emotions you're feeling at the time, and the foods you crave.
 This is all valuable information that you can use to create a plan ahead of time to avoid giving into temptation and triggers.